twiddlingbits/twr-wasm/docs/api/api-c-d2d.md

 Other functions that take a string, like d2d_filltext,  don't have this same issue because they make a copy of the string argument.
 These string copies will be automatically freed.

-d2d_load_image should be called outside of a d2d_start_draw_sequence segment.
-If you are loading it to an id that you plan on freeing, ensure that the buffer is flushed before doing so as d2d_load_image bypasses it.
-In addition, d2d_load_image requires you to be using twrWasmAsyncModule as it waits for the image to load (or fail) before returning.
+d2d_load_image is not called like other instructions which rely on d2d_start_draw_sequence.
+This means it always gets called immediately and doesn't queue up in or flush the instruction queue.
+So, if you plan plan on running a function like d2d_releaseid, ensure that the draw sequence is flushed before calling d2d_load_image.
+Lastly, since d2d_load_image waits for the image to load or error before returning, it is only available for twrWasmModuleAsync.

 ## Functions
 These are the Canvas APIs currently available in C: